mleduque/modda/README.md

 ## Configuration

-This uses a configuration file with one single config property (at the moment).
+This uses a configuration file with one single configuration property (at the moment).
 The file is name `modda.yml` and will be taken from the current directory (first) then from the "OS conventional location for application configuration.

 - on linux, it should be `~/.config/modda/modda.yml`
-- on windows, shoudld be around `C:\Users\<username>\AppData\Roaming\modda\config/modda.yml`
+- on windows, should be around `C:\Users\<username>\AppData\Roaming\modda\config/modda.yml`
 - on macos, something like `$HOME/Library/Application Support/modda/modda.yml`

+Properties:
-It currently contains one property: `archive_cache` which tells the program where to store and search for downloaded modf archives.
+- `archive_cache` which tells the program where to store and search for downloaded mod archives.
+- `extract_location` the temporary place where archive are extracted before being copied to the game directory (using a place on the same file system as the game directory can provide some performance advantage)
+- `weidu_path` where weidu executable can be found
+- `extractors` tells howto extract some archive format with an external program

+All properties are optional.

 ```yaml
 # can be an absolute path, or can use ~ exapansion on UNIX-like OSes